bparanj/crystal/electronics/zettel/passive-component.md

 A passive electronic component interacts with electrical energy without requiring an external power source for operation.
 It cannot generate, amplify, or process electrical signals using external power.
 Passive components either dissipate, store, or release electrical energy.

 Passive components resemble various types of plumbing fixtures.
 Like how pipes, valves, and tanks control water flow without pumping, passive components manage electrical energy without actively generating or boosting it.

-This experiment is already complete.

-To demonstrate a passive component's behavior:

-a) Obtain a simple LED circuit kit with a battery, resistor, and LED.
-b) Connect the LED directly to the battery.
-Observe it may burn out due to excessive current.
-c) Insert a resistor in series with the LED and battery.
-d) Observe how the resistor (passive component) limits current flow, allowing the LED to light safely without adding energy to the system.

 2. How do resistors function as passive components?